table of content

 • 8′ x 16′ Poster: ~$64 production fee

-Efficient budgeting includes both display and production costs.
-With the right creative strategy and site placement, billboard ads can outperform many digital channels in brand recall and trust.
+Efficient budgeting means accounting for both display and production costs.
+With the right creative strategy and placement, billboard advertising can outperform many digital channels in brand recall and consumer trust.

 Factors That Influence Billboard Advertising Costs

-Planning a billboard campaign requires a clear understanding of the variables that influence pricing.
-From location to lighting, these billboard advertising cost factors help determine your total spend and shape your return on investment.
+Planning a billboard campaign requires a clear understanding of the variables that drive pricing.
+From location to lighting, these factors help determine your total billboard advertising cost and shape your return on investment.

 Location

-Location is the biggest driver of billboard pricing.
-Just like real estate, billboards in major metropolitan areas cost significantly more than those in rural towns.
-For example, a rural billboard in Arkansas might rent for under $500/month, while a board in Los Angeles can exceed $10,000/month.
-Aligning location with your campaign goals helps ensure efficient spend and ideal audience reach.
+Location is the single biggest driver of billboard pricing.
+Just like real estate, billboards in major metropolitan areas cost significantly more than those in rural markets.
+A rural billboard in Arkansas might rent for under $500/month, while a board in Los Angeles can exceed $10,000/month.
+Aligning location with your campaign goals ensures efficient spend and ideal audience reach.

 Impressions and CPM

-Impressions—or the number of views—directly impact billboard pricing.
-Higher-traffic areas generate more impressions and command higher costs.
-Impressions are calculated using:
+Impressions — the number of times your ad is seen — directly impact billboard pricing.
+Higher-traffic areas generate more impressions and command higher rates.
+Billboard CPM (cost per thousand impressions) is influenced by:

 • Average number of passengers per vehicle